Rezan Corlu: Return to Brøndby

 Corlu returned to Brøndby on 3 August 2020.
 He made his debut on 27 September in a 2–1 win against AC Horsens.
 He had an unfortunate start to his second spell with Brøndby, suffering an injury in a match against OB on 8 November which kept him sidelined for one month.
 Upon his return, he tested positive for SARS-CoV-2 during the COVID-19 pandemic which effectively ended his autumn season.
 Besides health issues, Jesper Lindstrøm had emerged as a key player in his position, keeping Corlu on the bench.

 In the pre-season friendlies, Corlu received more playing time.
 However, when the season began Corlu was mostly benched.

 Return to Lyngby

 On 31 August 2021, shortly before midnight on deadline day, Corlu signed a three-year contract with Lyngby.
 He made his debut the following day, on 1 September, in a 5–1 win over Tårnby FF in the Danish Cup.

 Corlu suffered a serious knee injury, later confirmed as a meniscus tear, during a friendly against Næstved Boldklub on 13 January 2024.
 The injury ended his season early, but his contract with Lyngby was extended on 25 February, keeping him at the club until 2025.

 Kristiansund

-On February 19, 2025 it was confirmed that Corlu joined Norwegian Eliteserien club Kristiansund on a deal until the end of 2026.
+On 19 February 2025 it was confirmed that Corlu joined Norwegian Eliteserien club Kristiansund on a deal until the end of 2026.

+On 6 January 2026, Kristiansund confirmed that the parties had terminated the contract six months early.

+Hillerød

+On 3 February 2026, Corlu signed with Danish 1st Division club Hillerød on a contract until June 2028.